You have been pwned

 INFO: Failed to parse val=twenty-one INFO: User logged out=badguy

-One solution provided by OWASP against log forging is to use ESAPI which will take care of encoding user input data to be easily identifiable in the logs.
-Obviously, refrain from logging any sensitive data such as passwords, tokens (even expired ones, to avoid CSRF) and very verbose errors which could lead to potential exploitation.
+One solution OWASP provides against log forging is using ESAPI, which will take care of encoding user input data to be easily identifiable in the logs.
+Refrain from logging sensitive data such as passwords and tokens (even expired ones) to avoid CSRF and very verbose errors that could lead to potential exploitation.

 Deserialization of external data